-Your claims agent or return to work coordinator - in consultation with you, your doctor and your employer - should look for suitable alternative duties in your workplace and prepare a return to work plan to support this.
+Your claims agent or return to work coordinator - in consultation with you, your doctor and your employer - should look for suitable alternative duties in your workplace and prepare a recovery and return to work plan to support this.

-Your employer is required to make all reasonable efforts to identify suitable alternative duties you can perform in the workplace, and provide the suitable alternative duties described in your return to work plan.
+Your employer is required to make all reasonable efforts to identify suitable alternative duties you can perform in the workplace, and provide the suitable alternative duties described in your recovery and return to work plan.

 You are expected to actively participate in return to work planning and take all reasonable steps to get back to work as soon as possible.

 If you have questions about returning to work with your current employer, please contact your mobile claims manager in the first instance or call 13 18 55.